Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-coldest-demigod/chapter-4.md

 Without that, he might have died, or become a god with no magic.
 He'd have been an aid or a slave to the Chiefgods, even more of a toy than he already was.

 But Oeros had accidentally given him even more powers.
 Magic that Ardex cultivated during his years of loneliness and captivity.
+And pain.
+Endless pain.
+He was always on fire, always angry and filled with energy.
+It drove him insane.

 "As I understand it," Ardex said, "you have all positive forces of creation, and Oeros all negative forces of destruction.
 That's how you keep the universe balanced."